 “And I just thought – I want to find out everything I can, whatever it is, so I can be like [Saroo] because at the end he’s so happy, he’s so at peace, so at one.”

 Determined to find out as much as he could, Pearse questioned his mum who then remembered a key piece of information.
 His father had a son to a previous relationship two years before Pearse was born.
 Pearse had a half-brother and a new lead to finding his father.

 Pearse turned to social media in hope that he might be able to track his brother down.
 He posted to Facebook about his father, sharing the only information he knows and hopeful that the post might reach the right person.

 Pearse’s Facebook post has since been shared over 1000 times and received 500 comments.
 His search even caught the attention of KSNV News 3 in Las Vegas who interviewed Pearse to help widen his search.

 Every Wednesday night for 10 weeks of the year, we tune in to watch Long Lost Family on ITV.
 For 45 minutes each week, we watch as mothers are reunited with daughters, siblings reconnect with siblings, sons find their fathers.
 Sometimes, there are disappointments, but mostly, long lost family is found in some way or another; hopeful searchers have the reunion they so desperately need.

-Pearse is hopeful for such a reunion with his dad, or with his half-brother, Alex.
-He’s hopeful for anything that gets him that much closer to not just finding Eddie, but knowing more about who his dad was or the life that he’s lived.
+Pearse is hopeful for such a reunion with his dad, or with his half-brother.
+He’s hopeful for anything that gets him that much closer to not just finding his father, but knowing more about who his dad was or the life that he’s lived.